Jonathan-R-Hill/GUI-App/README.md

 ## Todo
 - Calculator
-- Book Section => GUI -> Creatation -> viewer -> look up
 - Employee Section
-	- Seperate the Empoyees from the app by creating a Company Class that owns the employees and provides and Api ( CRUD )
+	- Separate the employees from the app by creating a Company Class that owns the employees and provides and Api ( CRUD )
 	- Isolate the Wage Function so it can be reused by any company
-	- Consider vertical seperation by getting the "code behind" to communicate with a Layer that interacts with the Company & Wage lass, it maybe called EmployeeManagament.cs
+	- Consider vertical separation by getting the "code behind" to communicate with a Layer that interacts with the Company & Wage class, it maybe called EmployeeManagament.cs